vimlet/eon/docs/md/tutorial/[4]Components/Button.md

 ## Examples

 ### Button with icon
-This component can hace icons, whitch by default is located to the left of the vc-button text, but it can be modified with the `icon-position` attribute declaratively and with the `iconPosition` property programmatically.
+This component can have icons, which by default is located to the left of the vc-button text, but it can be modified with the `icon-position` attribute declaratively and with the `iconPosition` property programmatically.

 ``` [html]
-<vc-button value="CLICK" icon='<i class="material-icons">star</i>' onclick="alert('Hello!');" icon-position="right"></vc-button>
+<vc-button label="CLICK" icon='<i class="material-icons">star</i>' onclick="alert('Hello!');" icon-position="right"></vc-button>
 ```

-### Change icon dinamycally
+### Change icon dynamically
-In this example the vc-button has no text, only an icon and when the vc-button is clicked the icon changes dynamically.
+In this example, the vc-button has no text, only an icon and when the vc-button is clicked the icon changes dynamically.

 ``` [html]
 <vc-button icon='<i class="material-icons">content_cut</i>' onclick="changeIcon(this);"></vc-button>